-Synonyms of Oxalis articulata (32) (Updated on 2-9-21): Acetosella articulata (Savigny) Kuntze, Acetosella platensis (A.St.-Hil. & Naudin) Kuntze, Acetosella rubra (A.St.-Hil.)
+Synonyms of Oxalis articulata (32) (Updated on 4-20-21 from Plants of the World Online): Acetosella articulata (Savigny) Kuntze, Acetosella platensis (A.St.-Hil. & Naudin) Kuntze, Acetosella rubra (A.St.-Hil.)
 Kuntze, Oxalis arechavaletae Herter, Oxalis articulata f. crassipes (Urb.)
 Lourteig, Oxalis articulata subsp. floribunda (Lehm.)
 B.Bock, Oxalis articulata f. guttata (Arechav.)
 Osten ex R.Knuth, Oxalis articulata f. halophila (Arechav.)
 Osten ex R.Knuth, Oxalis articulata var. hirsuta Progel, Oxalis articulata subsp. nodulosa Beauverd & Felipp., Oxalis articulata subsp. rubra (A.St.-Hil.)
 Lourteig, Oxalis articulata var. sericea Progel, Oxalis canterae Arechav., Oxalis chilensis Pers., Oxalis crassipes Urb., Oxalis dumicola Arechav., Oxalis floribunda Lehm., Oxalis glandulosa Larrañaga, Oxalis guttata Arechav., Oxalis halophila Arechav., Oxalis lasiandra Graham, Oxalis lasiopetala var. pubescens Progel, Oxalis lasiophylla A.St.-Hil. & Naudin, Oxalis monticola var. sericea R.Knuth, Oxalis platensis A.St.-Hil. & Naudin, Oxalis praecox Lehm., Oxalis pseudostipulata Arechav., Oxalis racemosa Savigny, Oxalis rivalis Arechav., Oxalis rubra A.St.-Hil., Oxalis sericea Arechav., Oxalis tubistipula Steud. ex F.Phil.

 Oxalis articulata Savigny is the correct and accepted scientific name for the species.
 It was named and described by Marie Jules César Lélorgne de Savigny and “in author” Jean Baptiste Antoine Pierre de Monnet de Lamarck in Encyclopédie Méthodique, Botanique in 1798.